colestrode/skellington/README.md

 Note: Botkit is currently in 0.X.Y versioning, so a `^` match will only pick up "patch" releases.

-When/if Botkit publishes a breaking change, I will file an Skellington issue to track it and for the community to comment on.
+When/if Botkit publishes a breaking change, I will file a Skellington issue to track it and for the community to comment on.
 The subsequent Skellington version bump will either be a minor or major release, depending on the impact.

-If you find an issue with a Botkit version, please file an [issue](https://github.com/colestrode/skellington/issues/).
+If you find an issue related to a Botkit version picked up by Skellington, please file an [issue](https://github.com/colestrode/skellington/issues/).

 ## Tips on Managing the Botkit Dependency